The Vision of the Twelve Goddesses: Design and music

 The name of the masque's designer is not recorded in the historical sources; some scholars have argued that he may have been Inigo Jones, who had recently returned to England from the royal court of Anne of Denmark's brother Christian IV, and so had a connection with her courtly establishment.
 The stage set had clear similarities with Jones's later masque work; the set for The Vision consisted of a large mountain, plus a Temple of Peace and a Cave of Sleep at the opposite end of the hall.

+Thomas Edmondes wrote that Anne of Denmark's preparations for the new masque required the "use of invention" and the services of Hugh Sanford, who was to "direct the order and course for the Ladies [masque]".
+This may mean that Sanford directed the production, or perhaps coached the movement and choreography of the masquers.
+No payments to Sanford for this role have been found in the surviving records.

 Anne of Denmark's privy purse accounts include payment to Alfonso Ferrabosco the younger, an Italian musician in the service of Prince Henry, for "making the songs".
 Another 29 musicians, not named, were paid for playing in the "rock" and "temple" and dancing.
 This was the second masque of the season, following The Masque of Indian and China Knights performed on 1 January 1604.
 On 6 January there was a masquerade performed by Scottish courtiers in the Queen's presence involving a sword dance, said to be comparable to a Spanish "matachin".
 There was also an equestrian show of running at the ring, in "honour of those goddesses", for which a "standing" or grandstand was built for Anne of Denmark.